Lowrance and BioBase informing Manatee Conservation in Lake Ossa, Cameroon Africa

 Consumer Sonar for Bottom Mapping: Updated Reference List

 Another FAQ we get is wondering if there are published studies using BioBase technology?
 There are many legacy applications on which the BioBase technology is based.
-Further, now that a sufficient passage of years has accumulated to support the “research to publication” cycle, we’re happy to share several BioBase-specific studies published in the peer-reviewed literature.
-This is far from an exhaustive list and we’ve intentionally left out the niche growth in consumer side-scan technology for creating habitat maps.
+Further, now that a sufficient passage of years has accumulated to support the research to publication cycle, we’re happy to share several BioBase-specific studies published in the peer-reviewed literature.
+We also cite some other key papers highlighting the use of consumer sonar technology for scientific research.
+This is far from an exhaustive list, especially with the growing body of references focusing on mapping with consumer side-scan.
 If there are good published papers you know of that are not on this list, please share in the comments.

 Continue reading “Consumer Sonar for Bottom Mapping: Updated Reference List”